-Wood is hygroscopic, i.e., it is a "living" material.
+Wood is a "living" material and hygroscopic.
 Depending on the ambient air humidity and temperature, the material either emits or absorbs moisture.
 This is associated with a change of volume (swelling or shrinkage).
 It is therefore important that there is an "expansion gap" in between the floor and the wall and other fixed objects when a wood floor is floated.
 To stop the floor absorbing moisture prior to installation, it is important not to open packaging until just before installing.